 The complexities of genetics, while very interesting, are beyond the scope of this article.
 The above was merely a basic crash course in genetics so that you understand the discussion which is to follow.
 Evolutionists love to insist that mutations could change the genetic alleles, causing them to code for something different.
 It is this claim that I intended to debunk in the forthcoming discussion.

 Noted evolutionary biologist and eugenicist Julian Huxley once said that the odds of getting just one favorable mutation were 1/1000.
-Let us presume then that these long odds were met once and a favorable mutation could occur, changing one of alleles in a geneotype.
+Let us presume then that these long odds were met once and a favorable mutation could occur, changing one of the alleles in a genotype.
 If it does not change the dominant allele, the mutation will not show up in the gene pool, unless another organism of the same kind suffers an identical mutation.
 Going down this path requires changes the odds from 1/1000 to 1/1000000.
 As if these odds were not long enough, because both alleles are recessive, there is a 1/4 chance that an offspring will actually manifest the mutation.
 This increases the odds to 1/4000000.
-This however, is not even enough.
-This must happen twice, because an organism with two recessive alleles will only pass one to it’s offspring.
+This, however, is not even enough.
+This must happen twice because an organism with two recessive alleles will only pass one to its offspring.
 The other allele must come from the other parent.
 If only one organism has the mutation, the same problem arises.
 The recessive allele will dilute into the population and disappear.
-In order for the recessive allele phenotype to be passed on, their must be a second mutated organism with two recessive alleles.
+In order for the recessive allele phenotype to be passed on, there must be a second mutated organism with two recessive alleles.
 This raises the odds incredibly from 1/4,000000 to 1/16,000,000,000,000.
 In other words, just to pass a mutation down one generation is a one in sixteen trillion proposition.
 That is just one mutation and it assumes that the two mutated individuals mate, which is by no means assured.

 The odds get a bit better if it is the dominant allele is the one mutated.
 If an organism is heterozygous and the dominant allele is beneficially mutated, the odds are 1/2 that the beneficial allele will be passed on.
 However, if the organism is homozygous and only one allele is changed, the odds remain the same.
-Only if both alleles are are mutated will the mutation be guaranteed to be passed on.
+Only if both alleles are mutated will the mutation be guaranteed to be passed on.
 This means that the odds of having a favorable mutation, combined with passing it to the offspring for this scenario are 1/2000.
 Starting out 1/2000 is much better than the 1/1000000 in the previous scenario.
 If the dominant mutated allele is combined with a recessive standard allele the mutated allele will manifest in the phenotype.
-However there is still an issue because there is only a 1/2 chance this will happen, raising the odds to 1/4000.
+However, there is still an issue because there is only a 1/2 chance this will happen, raising the odds to 1/4000.
 However, if it meets with another dominant allele that is not mutated a new issue arises.
 There is 1/2 chance that this new mutated allele will be manifested, leaving the odds for this path at 1/4000 as well.
 When offspring are produced, both paths have a 1/2 chance of passing the mutated allele to their offspring, so the odds double again to 1/8000.
 Not fantastic odds, but much better than the odds of a recessive allele.
 Remember that the mutation only has a 1/2 chance of mutating the dominant allele, odds that we are ignoring for this comparison.

 The best odds evolutionists can muster for passing on just one favorable mutation is 1/8000.
 This has to be repeated millions of times as each new favorable mutation occurs.
 The numbers are simply absurd.
 Throw in the fact that at least some of the alleles mutated will be recessive alleles and the numbers go from absurd to science fiction.
 Genetics does not support evolutionary theory.
 The laws of genetics only act on existing information, therefore any mutation to a gene will only change something that already exists, not create something new.
-And even if something new were created, the odds of passing it down from one generation to the next are incredibly long.
+And even if something new was created, the odds of passing it down from one generation to the next are incredibly long.
 Add in the fact that billions of beneficial mutations are needed and you’ll quickly realize it takes far more faith to be an evolutionist than it does to be a creationist.